 He has been credited for leading the dramatic resurgence at the U.S. automaker since his arrival in 2006.
-His name has lately been mentioned in several reports, mostly speculative, that he might be a candidate for the top job at Microsoft.
+His name has lately been mentioned in several reports, mostly speculative, that he might be a candidate for the top job at either Boeing or Microsoft.

-Both companies have faced well-publicized struggles lately: Boeing with its problem-plagued 787 Dreamliner commercial jetliner launch and Microsoft with a stock price that has been stagnant for a decade.
+Both companies have faced well-publicised struggles lately: Boeing with its problem-plagued 787 Dreamliner commercial jetliner launch and Microsoft with a stock price that has been stagnant for a decade.